Skip to content Go to the main menu Go to the search form Go to the footer menu

 Venous disease: when the circulatory system is affected

-Chronic venous disease (CVD) and hemorrhoidal disease affect a large number of people.
-While these diseases manifest in different ways, they are caused by the same issue: inflammation of the veins.
+Chronic venous disease (CVD) affects a large number of people worldwide.
+It is caused by the inflammation of the veins.

-CVD most often begins with discomfort in the legs, progressing gradually to varicose veins, edema, skin hyperpigmentation (discoloration), and ulcers in advanced stages.
-It is sometimes complicated by superficial or deep or vein thrombosis (DVT), which is when a clot forms in a blood vessel and obstructs it.
-CVD is associated with a 4% global annual progression rate, and 22% of early-stage patients developed a venous leg ulcer within 6 years1,2.
+CVD most often begins with discomfort in the legs, , and may progress gradually to varicose veins, edema, skin hyperpigmentation (discoloration), and ulcers in advanced stages.
+It is sometimes complicated by superficial or deep vein thrombosis (DVT), which is when a clot forms in a blood vessel and obstructs it.
+22% of patients with varicose veins associated with reflux developed a venous leg ulcer within 6 years1.

-CVD is strongly correlated with cardiovascular diseases and risk of all-cause mortality starting from the early stages of CVD and this risk increases with the progression of the disease3.
+CVD is correlated with cardiovascular diseases and risk of all-cause mortality starting from the early stages of CVD and this risk increases with the progression of the disease2.

 Did you know?

 Venous diseases are the most common diseases in the world.
-According to a study published in 2021 in the Journal of Minerva Medica, Varicose veins are present in 25%-33% of female and 10%-40% of male adults.4.
-The prevalence of CVD is highest up to 70% in Eastern Europe.
-The disease consumes up to 2% of healthcare budgets in western countries5,6.
+According to several studies summarized in a 2021 publication in the Journal of Minerva Medica, Varicose veins are present in 25%-33% of female and 10%-40% of male adults3.
+The prevalence of CVD is highest up to 70% in Eastern Europe4.
+The disease consumes up to 2% of healthcare budgets in western countries5.

 The main cause: poor circulation in the veins